 To help place the Commission's work in proper context, the Northeast Corridor region itself is home to over 50 million people, or one out of every six Americans.
-It is the country's economic powerhouse, generating \$1 out of every \$5 in gross domestic product (GDP).
+It is an economic powerhouse, generating \$1 out of every \$5 in gross domestic product (GDP).
 One out of every three Fortune 100 companies has its headquarters in close proximity to the NEC.

 All this activity occurs on less than two percent of the nation's land area.
 The density that supports this immense productivity, however, also creates congestion challenges for our transportation network.
-Automobile traffic in the region results in approximately \$22 billion per year in lost productivity (2010).
+Since 1990, the average commute in the region has increased by six minutes, to some of the highest levels in the county.
+According to the Texas Transportation Institute's 2012 Urban Mobility Report, automobile traffic in the region results in approximately \$26 billion per year in lost productivity, with the average driver wasting 47 hours per year stuck in highway traffic.
+During rush hour, over half of I-95 is rated heavily congested.
+At Northeast airports, one-fifth of all flight departures are delayed (2012).
 Bottlenecks at Northeast airports have national repercussions.
 The major airports in New York and Philadelphia are the originating source of half of the nation's flight delays.

 The Northeast Corridor rail line is one of the busiest and most complex railroads in the world.
-It carries over 2,100 commuter trains, 150 intercity trains, and 60 freight trains every weekday.
+It carries some 2,000 commuter, intercity, and freight trains every weekday.
 These trains carry over 700,000 commuters and 40,000 intercity passengers daily; people who might otherwise use the region's congested highways and airports.
-Feeder routes, such as New York's Empire Corridor and Pennsylvania's Keystone Corridor extend the reach of the NEC to additional communities.
+Feeder routes, such as New York's Empire Corridor, the New Haven-Hartford-Springfield Line through Connecticut and Massachusetts, Vermont's Ethan Allen service, and Pennsylvania's Keystone Corridor extend the reach of the NEC to additional communities.
 In turn, the connecting corridors contribute to the total Northeast Corridor ridership.

 The Northeast Corridor must balance acute investment needs just to maintain the safety and reliability of current services with the need to address consistently growing service demands.
-Hundreds of the Corridor's bridges and tunnels are more than a century old (built before the Titanic's maiden voyage); major portions of the Corridor's electric power supply system were installed in the 1930s; and signal systems rely on decades-old installations.
+Hundreds of the Corridor's bridges and tunnels are more than a century old (built before the debut of the Ford Model T); major portions of the Corridor's electric power supply system were installed in the 1930s; and signal systems rely on decades-old installations.
 Despite the age of the Corridor's infrastructure, the demand for passenger rail services continues to increase dramatically.

-To illustrate this point, Amtrak's share of the air/rail market has increased from 37% to 75% for trips between New York and Washington since the introduction of Acela service in 2000 and as this trend continues it increases the need for Amtrak to provide additional seats and service along the Corridor.
+To illustrate this point, Amtrak's share of the air/rail market has increased from 37% to 76% for trips between New York and Washington and from 20% to 54% between New York and Boston since the introduction of Acela service in 2000.
+As this trend continues it increases the need for Amtrak to provide additional seats and service frequencies along the Corridor.
 The simultaneous rise in commuter rail services puts substantial pressure on the operational capability of the infrastructure on a daily basis.
-For example, Metro-North's New Haven Line will be adding significant numbers of new trains to its daily schedule to accommodate continued growth.
+For example, Metro-North's New Haven Line is adding significant numbers of new trains to its schedule to accommodate continued growth, especially outside of the traditional commuting period.
+In fall 2012, Metro-North added twenty-eight weekend trains and two weekday trains including new reverse peak service from Grand Central Terminal on the New Haven Line.
+This April Metro-North added nine new trains to the weekend schedule.
+And in October, 2013, eight new weekday midday off-peak trains will be added which will provide half-hourly service to/from New Haven for this discretionary travel market.
+These changes represent the most significant increases in service in the history of the New Haven Line.